 "King George V Class Battleships" by V.E.
 Tarrant

 "Cruisers of World War Two" by M.J.
 Whitley

 28 February 2012 - Added SAP projectile length and note on "K" shells

 15 December 2013 - Added photographs of HMS Argonaut and interior of mounting

 18 May 2014 - Added note regarding Bonaventure and Hipper

 29 June 2014 - Added additional mounting information and gun weights

-02 December 2015 - Added note regarding ammunition stowage on Dido class
+02 December 2015 - Changed Vickers Photographic Archive links to point at Wayback Archive and added note regarding ammunition stowage on Dido class